MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

 ## Limitations and known issues

 - The staging artifacts are in some experiences visible like the ALM UI.
 The staging artifacts will be hidden in all experiences in the future.
-- When you delete the last Dataflow Gen2 with CI/CD and Git support the staging artifact will become visible in the workspace and are save to be deleted.
+- When you delete the last Dataflow Gen2 with CI/CD and Git support, the staging artifact becomes visible in the workspace and are save to be deleted.
 - Some experiences mention support for REST APIs, but these APIs aren't yet available.
 All Dataflow Gen2 with CI/CD and Git support will support the Fabric Public API in the future.
 - Orchestrating a refresh of a Dataflow Gen2 with CI/CD and Git support isn't possible in Fabric pipelines.
 - Workspace view doesn't show if a refresh is ongoing for the dataflow.
-- Copilot for Dataflows Gen2 with CI/CD and Git support is not yet available.
+- Copilot for Dataflow Gen2 with CI/CD and Git support isn't yet available.
 - VNet Gateway connections aren't supported in the dataflow authoring experience yet.
 - You can't export the Dataflow.json from the workspace menu.
 Workarounds that allow you to export the Dataflow are:
   - Use the Fabric Public API to get the Dataflow.json.